vitest-dev/vitest/docs/guide/browser.md

 ## Open

-Another option available in the browser mode is the `open` option, which automatically opens your default browser when the browser option is set to true.
+Another option available in the browser mode is the `open` option, which automatically opens your default browser when the browser option is set to `true`.
 This can be useful for quickly viewing your tests in the browser.

 Here's an example configuration enabling the open option: